greenerservices/greenerservices.github.io/app/principles/actions/5b-take-a-green-approach-to-AI-tools-used-by-the-team.md

   key: 5b.
 Take a green approach to AI tools used by the team
   parent:  5.
 Take a greener approach to AI and software tools
 ---
 AI tools can support productivity for teams.

+AI can be used to monitor:

+• energy consumption
+• hardware use
+• data storage

 For example, AI-augmented development can help software engineers design, code and test applications.
 This can be an a cost effective way to help teams build software faster.

 * * *